 What Is Waterfall Project Management?

-The typical stages when using waterfall project management:
+The typical stages of Waterfall project management:

 - Maintenance: In this final, ongoing stage, the team performs upkeep and maintenance on the resulting product or service.

-The pros and cons of waterfall project management
+The pros and cons of Waterfall project management

-The downside to waterfall project management is since each step is preplanned and detailed out in a linear sequence, the strategy is relatively inflexible, so any change in stakeholder priorities or needs will disrupt the order and require a revision—or, possibly, an entirely new blueprint.
-This is why the model is less effective for many knowledge-based projects, such as computer programming.What waterfall project management lacks in flexibility, though, it makes up for in replication possibilities: waterfall workflows can be easily copied for future, similar tasks.
+One downside to Waterfall project management is that since each step is preplanned in a linear sequence, the strategy is relatively inflexible.
+Any change in stakeholder priorities or needs will disrupt the order and require a revision, or possibly an entirely new blueprint.
+Waterfall project management is less effective for knowledge-based projects, such as computer programming.
+However, what it lacks in flexibility it makes up for in replication possibilities; waterfall workflows can be easily copied for future, similar tasks.

 - What Are the Advantages of Waterfall Project Management?

 - How to Set Up Your Waterfall Workflow